-ENSLO60 English Through Journalism (4)
+ENSL060 English Through Journalism (4)

-This course is designed to guide the student who has not passed at an acceptable level in either the TOEFL or IELTS examinations towards a more proficient use of English by immersion in the journalistic process and exploration of materials by the professional world of media.
-This is done through the exposure and involvement of the student in news-reporting activities, thus facilitating his/her development in the areas of speaking, writing, reading, and listening.
+This course is designed to guide students who have not passed at an acceptable level in either the TOEFL or IELTS examinations toward a more proficient use of English by immersion in the journalistic process and exploration of materials by the professional world of media.
+Students participate in news-reporting activities, thus facilitating their development in the areas of speaking, writing, reading, and listening.

-ENSLO61 English Through Film and Literature (4)
+ENSL061 English Through Film and Literature (4)

-This course is designed to guide the student towards a more proficient use of English by immersion in reading literature materials simplified at the appropriate level and watching of movies and films based on these books.
+This course is designed to guide students toward a more proficient use of English by immersion in reading literature materials simplified at the appropriate level and watching of movies and films based on these books.
 This is done through activities that involve comprehension, analysis, lectures, classroom reading, quizzes, and written essays, thus facilitating his/her development in the areas of speaking, writing, reading and listening.